Tidal response beyond vacuum General Relativity with a canonical definition: Applications

 where $\Lambda_i$ is the tidal deformability parameter of the body of $M_i$, defined by $\Lambda_i := (2/3)(r_i/M_i)^5\kappa_{i,2}^+$ with the radius~$r_i$ and the electric-type quadrupolar TLN~$\kappa_{i,2}^+$.

-Assuming that the two objects are non-spinning BHs in theories that slightly deviate from vacuum GR, the above~$\tilde{\Lambda}$ is parameterized by $M_1$, $M_2$, as well as the coupling constant.
+Assuming that the two objects are non-spinning BHs in theories that slightly deviate from vacuum GR, the above~$\tilde{\Lambda}$ is parametrized by $M_1$, $M_2$, as well as the coupling constant.
 We translate the $90\%$ symmetric credible ranges of $\tilde{\Lambda}$ for GW151226, GW170608, GW190707, GW190720, GW190728, GW190924 by Ref.~\cite{Narikawa:2021pak} into the bounds for the coupling constants in EdGB, braneworld scenario, and EFT~($\epsilon_1$) with Table~\ref{table:TLNs} by {\it identifying} $\kappa_{i,2}^+$ with the TLNs from the CTRF~\eqref{eq:CTRFs}, although they are not necessarily the same.
+The magnitude of the ambiguities is at most of order of the coupling constants.
 We found that the absolute values of the resulting bounds for those theories are ten times larger than the upper bounds for which the perturbative expansion of the CTRFs in the coupling constants are valid.
-We thus conclude that the current theory-agnostic observational constraints for $\tilde{\Lambda}$ cannot set meaningful constraints on the small coupling constants under the identification of the CTRF with the tidal parameters in the waveform model.
+This holds true even when maximizing the values of $\kappa_{i,2}^+$ by exploiting the ambiguities.
+We thus conclude that the current theory-agnostic observational constraints for $\tilde{\Lambda}$ cannot set meaningful constraints on the small coupling constants, regardless of the ambiguities.

 We next explain the TDN case.
 The mass-weighted combination of (spin-independent) tidal dissipation parameters is defined as~\cite{Chia:2024bwc}